An adult can register a change of their name if:

 Any person born outside Tasmania must supply a birth certificate.
 If born overseas you will also need to provide evidence of citizenship or permanent residency in Australia.

-Change of name at marriage is done as a matter of custom not law.
+Change of name after marriage is done as a matter of custom not law.
 You can apply to the Registry of Births, Deaths and Marriages in the State in which your marriage occurred for an official marriage certificate as evidence of a name change.

 Applicants will need to: